saharAP/workspace/packages/contracts/HYSI-DOC.md

 The important functions of this contract are:
 -  batchMint() to mint HYSI with a batch of 3CRV
 -  batchRedeem() to redeem a batch of HYSI and receive 3CRV
--  withdrawFromQueue() to withdraw funds from a batch before it has been processed
+-  withdrawFromBatch() to withdraw funds from a batch before it has been processed
 -  moveUnclaimedDepositsIntoCurrentBatch() which takes the unclaimed funds in processed batches of a user and moves them into the current batch to reverse this process

 ### BatchMint